OpenRA-Zone/docs.openra.zone/content/tech/tesla.md

 This document describes how the Dedicated Server (DS) and Central Server (CS) comunicate.

 The DS opens a TCP connection to the CS.
-Data in messages between the DS and CS are encoded with protobuf.
+Mssages between the DS and CS are serialized with protobuf.
 Because protobuf does not provide a data encapsulation format for tcp, the messages on the TCP connection are encapsulated in a custom binary format.

-# Encoding
+# Message serialization

-Data encoding is achieved with protobuf.
+Message serialization is achieved with Google's protobuf.
+For more information about protobuf itself, read the [protobuf documentation pages](https://developers.google.com/protocol-buffers/docs/overview).

-> "Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler.
-You define how you want your data to be structured once, then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages – Java, C++, or Python."

 Protobuf structure definitions are created for the different message types that can be sent

-## List of data structures

- - A
- - B
- - TODO

 # Encapsulation

-The encoded data is sent in a custom envelope following a simple scheme:
+The serialized message is sent in a custom data envelope following a simple scheme:

  - 2 bytes uint16: message type (event code)
- - 4 bytes data length (n)
+ - 4 bytes message length (n)
- - n bytes data
+ - n bytes message

 The hard limit for a single message is: 6+(2^32) bytes (~4.3GB).
 (A softlimit should be used to avoid ddos attacks.
 The value of the soft limit can be decided after implementation.)